leogoesger/eflow-readme/website_summary.md

 ## eFlows Website Purpose

 The eFlows Functional Flow Calculator \(FFC\) quantifies key hydrologic aspects of the annual flow regime from any daily streamflow time series.
-The FFC produces dimensionless reference hydrographs \(defined below\) and a suite of functional flow metrics that quantify functional flow components, referring to portions of the annual flow regime expected to serve distinct geomorphic or ecological functions \([Yarnell et al. 2015](https://academic.oup.com/bioscience/article/65/10/963/245807)\).
+The FFC produces dimensionless reference hydrographs \(defined below\) and a suite of functional flow metrics that quantify functional flow components, referring to portions of the annual flow regime expected to serve distinct geomorphic or ecological functions \([Escobar-Arias and Pasternack, 2009a](https://onlinelibrary.wiley.com/doi/abs/10.1002/rra.1316), [Escobar-Arias and Pasternack, 2009b](https://onlinelibrary.wiley.com/doi/abs/10.1002/rra.1335), [Yarnell et al. 2015](https://academic.oup.com/bioscience/article/65/10/963/245807)\).
 Results are presented visually and data can be directly downloaded.
 Users of the FFC can also install and run the FFC on their own computer; for more information see the FFC [installation](../installation.md) section.
 The hydrographs and metrics enable comparisons of streamflow patterns across regions, natural stream classes, and various forms and magnitudes of flow alteration.
 The FFC generates 24 core metrics describing aspects of streamflow timing, magnitude, duration, frequency, and rate of change, organized into five functional flow components: 1\) fall pulse flow, 2\) wet-season baseflow, 3\) peak flow, and 4\) spring recession flow, and 5\) dry-season baseflow \(Table 1\).

 For more detailed description of how the FFC metrics were calculated, with code snippets, refer to the [online FFC documentation](https://eflow.gitbook.io/ffc-readme/).